 Types of conversions

-There are two ways of counting conversions with the conversions monitoring :
+There are two ways of counting conversions with the conversion monitoring :